Sian Clifford: 2016–present: Fleabag, television, radio and theatre

+In 2021, Clifford starred in the romantic comedy Good Grief, a hybrid of theatre and film produced in the context of the covid pandemic.
+It was written by Lorien Hayes, directed by Natalie Abrahami and featured music composed by Isobel Waller-Bridge.

 In May 2021, Clifford starred as Iris in the Inside No. 9 episode "Lip Service".
 In July 2021, Clifford voiced GS-8 in Star Wars: The Bad Batch.

+In 2022, Clifford starred in the BBC adaptation of Kate Atkinson's novel Life After Life.
+Clifford played Sylvia, the mother of the protagonist, Ursula Todd.
+She also starred in See How They Run, a murder mystery with Saoirse Ronan and Sam Rockwell, and His Dark Materials.

 In July 2024, Clifford starred as journalist Chloe Slack in Time of the Week, a BBC Radio 4 comedy series.
 In March 2025, Clifford was nominated in the BBC Audio Drama Awards under Best Comedy Performance for her role in the show.
-The series will be returning in 2025.
+The series returned for a second series in December 2025 to January 2026.

+In 2024, Clifford starred in series two of the Channel 4 comedy Everyone Else Burns as Maude.
+In the series, Maude, a new member of the Order, tries to tempt father and husband David away from his wife Fiona.
+The Guardian said that this storyline was "a reminder of why this style of sitcom fell out of fashion" and that "As a character and plot device, Maude – who has no intelligible backstory – feels hollow".

+In 2025, Clifford led the cast of mockumentary Lady, which was eventually released in August 2026.

-In September 2025, it was announced Clifford had joined the cast of BBC detective series Ludwig, playing local MP, Joanne Kemper in the second series.
+In September 2025, it was announced Clifford had joined the cast of BBC detective series Ludwig, playing local MP Joanne Kemper in the second series.

 Personal life

 Clifford is a vegan and practises daily meditation.
 In 2016, she launched a digital wellness and meditation platform called Still Space.